redcode/Z80/README.md

 **Parameters**
 `context` → A pointer to the calling emulator instance.
-`address` → The number of the I/O port to read.
+`address` → The number of the I/O port.

 **Return value**
 The 8 bits read from the I/O port.